 The Panel finds that, on the balance of probabilities, it may be expected that the Respondent had knowledge of the existence of the Complainant and its activities, and of the existence of the Complainant's "INTESA SANPAOLO" trademark(s) and the scope of these trademarks.
-The Panel points to the fact that the Complainant has trademark rights to the terms "INTESA SANPAOLO" for banking and financial services in the home country of the Respondent (i.e., the United States of America).
-The term(s) selected by the Respondent ("JNTESASANPAOLO") seem to have no meaning in any language (including in the Respondent's home country) and seem only selected for their similarity to the Claimant's registered "INTESA SANPAOLO" trademark(s).
-Indeed, the disputed domain name is almost identical to the Complainant's trademark(s) "INTESA SANPAOLO", except the first letter of the domain name is the letter "J" instead of the letter "I".
+The Panel points to the fact that the Complainant has trademark rights to the terms "INTESA SANPAOLO" for banking and financial services in the home country of the Respondent (i.e. Australia) (see International trademark with registration n.
+920896 "INTESA SANPAOLO").
+The term(s) selected by the Respondent ("MY-INTESASANPAOLO") seem to have no meaning in any language (including in the Respondent's home country) and seem only selected for their similarity to the Complainant's registered "INTESA SANPAOLO" trademark(s).
+Furthermore, the registration of the Complainant's "INTESA SANPAOLO" trademarks pre-date the registration of the disputed domain name.
+The disputed domain name is almost identical to the Complainant's trademark(s) "INTESA SANPAOLO", with the exception that the disputed domain name adds the term "MY" and a dash symbol ("-").
 The Panel notes that the Complainant's "INTESA SANPAOLO" trademark is in itself a combination of two earlier (separate) marks, following a merger of the Italian banks Banca Intesa S.p.A. (trademark "INTESA") and Sanpaolo IMI S.p.A. (trademark "SANPAOLO") in 2007.
-This makes it even more unlikely that the Respondent would have chosen the term "JNTESASANPAOLO" independently from the Complainant's trademark(s).
+This makes it even more unlikely that the Respondent would have chosen the term "INTESASANSPAOLO" independently from the Complainant's trademark(s).
+Moreover, the Panel believes that adding the term "MY" to the Complainant's trademark "INTESA SANPAOLO", which is registered for services relating to banking and financial affairs, could lead customers of the Complainant to believe that the disputed domain name refers to a particular webpage (or a 'user area') that allows them to log into their account, e.g. to manage their financial matters.
 In light of this, it seems unlikely that the Respondent would not have been aware of the unlawful character of the disputed domain name at the time of its registration and use.